ndelvalle/generator-api/README.md

 ```

 ## Architecture
-The idea is to be able to scale having a simple architecture.
-Assuming we use `user` and `pet` as models the generated project would look like this:
+Assuming we use `user` and `pet` models the generated project would look like this:

 ```
 ├───index.js